-In addition we highlight the following misstatement which was not corrected by management:
+In addition we highlight the following misstatements which were not corrected by management:

-The Authority has accounted for its share of the deficit payable for their proportion of the CENSUS Partnership.
-However, the Authority has decided not to consolidate the impact of this accounting within its balance sheet on the grounds of materiality to its 2012/13 financial statements
+- ▶ £33,000 classification error on the Central Government Bodies line of Note 22 Creditors.
+The item was misclassified as a creditor.
+Creditors are therefore overstated by £33,000 whilst revenue and HRA Reserves are understated by the same amount. - ► The Authority has accounted for its share of the deficit payable for their proportion of the CENSUS Partnership deficit.
+However, the Authority has decided not to consolidate the impact of this accounting within its balance sheet on the grounds of materiality to its 2012/13 financial statements.

-Assets current Assets non- current Liabilities current Liabilities non- current Income Expenses Uncorrected misstatements Debit/ (Credit) Debit/ (Credit) Debit/ (Credit) Debit/ (Credit) Debit/ (Credit) Current period Debit/ (Credit) Current period Known differences: ► CENSUS consolidation error.
-47000 (47,000) Cumulative effect of uncorrected misstatements, after turnaround effect 47000 (47,000)
+Assets current Assets non- current Liabilities current Liabilities non- current Income Expenses Uncorrected misstatements Debit/ (Credit) Debit/ (Credit) Debit/ (Credit) Debit/ (Credit) Debit/ (Credit) Current period Debit/ (Credit) Current period Known differences: ► Creditors error 33,000 (33,000)